geovannymcode/geovannymcode/README.md

 Hey, I'm Geovanny 👋

-I'm a Backend DEveloper from La Paz (Robles)/Colombia and working as a Developer FullStack.
+I'm a Backend Developer from La Paz (Robles)/Colombia and working as a Developer FullStack.

 In my spare time I like to code in various languages including Java, Scala, Kotlin and a few other.
 I'm interested in both backend and frontend having practiced them extensively.